Oldboy (2003 film): Production

 The corridor fight scene took seventeen takes in three days to perfect and was one continuous take; there was no editing of any sort except for the knife stabbed in Oh Dae-su's back, which was computer-generated imagery.

 The script originally called for full male frontal nudity, but Yoo Ji-tae changed his mind after the scenes had been shot.

-Other computer-generated imagery in the film includes the ant coming out of Dae-su's arm (according to the making-of feature on the DVD, the whole arm was CGI) and the ants crawling over him afterwards.
+Other computer-generated imagery in the film includes the ant coming out of Dae-su's arm and the ants crawling over him afterwards.
 The octopus being eaten alive was not computer-generated; four were used during the filming of this scene.
 The eating of squirming octopuses (called san-nakji in Korean) as a delicacy exists in East Asia, although it is usually killed and cut, not eaten whole and alive; the squirming is a result of postmortem nerve activity in the octopus' tentacles.
 When asked in DVD commentary if he felt sorry for Choi, director Park Chan-wook stated he felt more sorry for the octopuses.

 The final scene's snowy landscape was filmed in New Zealand.
 The ending is deliberately ambiguous, and the audience is left with several questions: specifically, how much time has passed, if Dae-su's meeting with the hypnotist really took place, whether he successfully lost the knowledge of Mi-do's identity, and whether he will continue his relationship with Mi-do.
 In an interview with Park (included with the European release of the film), he says that the ambiguous ending was deliberate and intended to generate discussion; it is completely up to each individual viewer to interpret what is not shown.